coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/AdditionalFeatures/NanoXAutoLock.md

 # Set auto-lock and power off

 Set **auto-lock** to automatically lock or shutdown your Ledger Nano X device after a period of inactivity.
 The PIN code is then required to unlock it.

-It is recommended to enable auto-lock or auto-power off for optimal security.
+>We recommended enabling the auto-lock or auto-power off features for optimal security.

 ## Instructions

-Enable auto-lock
+To enable the auto-lock feature, follow the instructions below:

 1. Turn on and unlock your Ledger Nano X.
 2. Hold both buttons to access **Control Center**.